LexArts Finance and Equity Presentation

 Vice Mayor Dan Wu placed this item in Committee after LexArts faced blowback for an incident involving the selection of all white artists for an art placement project with Commerce Lexington.
 LexArts did not select the artists, but shared the announcement on Facebook and drew criticism for a historic lack of investment in artists of color.
 In placing the item in committee, Vice Mayor Wu also cited concerns about the organization’s finances.

-You can review the full presentation starting on page 30 of this packet.
+You can review the full presentation slides starting on page 30 of this packet.

 Disclaimer: CivicLex has been a grant recipient of LexArts on a number of occasions for various programs, including a $1,500 in FY25 for a Civic Artist in Residence program pilot.